Yahweasel/libav.js/README.md

-This is a compilation of the libraries associated with handling audio and video in FFmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for WebAssembly and asm.js, and thus the web.
-It is compiled via emscripten and is highly customizable.
+This is a compilation of the libraries associated with handling audio and video in FFmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for WebAssembly and asm.js, and thus the web, as well as the `ffmpeg` and `ffprobe` CLIs themselves.
+It is compiled via emscripten, is highly customizable, and has a ruthless commitment to correct licensing.

 In short, this is a pure JavaScript and WebAssembly system for low-level audio and video encoding, decoding, muxing, demuxing, and filtering.